DevSajnani/EZero/README.md

 Code base for training SAEs on the EfficientZero RL model.
-Work done as part of the Fall 2023 iteration of the Supervised Program for Alignment Research (SPAR).

 ## Environment
 We recommend using a linux distribution and ``conda`` for managing packages.  <br />